Queensland Camping

 North East Camping Zone – Moreton Island

-The North East camping zone is on the island’s eastern side and covers the beach from Spitfire Creek in the north, down to Middle Road about halfway down (excluding sites in the Blue Lagoon Campground).
+The North-east camping zone is on the island’s eastern side and covers the beach from Spitfire Creek in the north down to Middle Road about halfway down (excluding sites in the Blue Lagoon Campground).
 Campers are welcome to choose their spot anywhere along here, with places ranging in size; some sites are well secluded, some have sea views, while others offer shade.

 This zone can accommodate a maximum of 89 groups.
-Sites are suitable for tents, off road caravans and camper trailers.
-There are no facilities here, so campers will need to be self sufficient.
-Fires are allowed in existing sites and generators are permitted.
+Sites are suitable for tents, off-road caravans, and camper trailers.
+There are no facilities here, so campers will need to be self-sufficient.

 South East Camping Zone – Moreton Island

-The South East camping zone is on the eastern side of the island and covers the beach from Middle Road to the Rous Battery on the southern end of the island.
+The south-east camping zone is on the eastern side of the island and covers the beach from Middle Road to the Rous Battery on the southern end of the island.
 Campers are welcome to choose their spot anywhere along here, with sites ranging in size, with most views having ocean views and shade.

 This zone can accommodate a maximum of 35 groups.
-Sites are suitable for tents, off road caravans and camper trailers.
-There are no facilities here, so campers will need to be self sufficient.
-Fires are allowed in existing sites and generators are permitted.
+Sites are suitable for tents, off-road caravans, and camper trailers.
+There are no facilities here, so campers will need to be self-sufficient.

 South West Camping Zone – Moreton Island

-The South West camping zone is on the western side of the island and covers the beach from the Tangalooma Bypass down to Toulkerrie in the south.
+The South-west camping zone is on the western side of the island and covers the beach from the Tangalooma Bypass down to Toulkerrie in the south.
 Campers are welcome to choose their spot anywhere along here, with places ranging in size; some sites are well secluded, some have sea views, while others offer shade.

 This zone can accommodate a maximum of 24 groups.
-Sites are suitable for tents, off road caravans and camper trailers.
+Sites are suitable for tents, off-road caravans, and camper trailers.
 The campsites are also accessible by boat.

-There are no facilities here, so campers will need to be self sufficient.
-Fires are allowed in existing sites and generators are permitted.
+There are no facilities here, so campers will need to be self-sufficient.

 How to Book Moreton Island Camping

 To camp at one of the above campsites, you must book in advance and purchase your permit.
-You can book Moreton Island camping sites up to 6 months in advance and for popular sites and peak periods, it is recommended to book well in advance.
+You can book Moreton Island camping sites up to 6 months in advance, and for popular sites and peak periods, it is recommended to book well in advance.
 The easiest way to book one of these campsites is via the Mulgumpin Camping website here.

 Once you book, you will receive a camping permit.
 Your camping permit must be clearly displayed at all times at your campsite.

-Glamping at Castaways
+Glamping at Castaways Moreton Island

 Image Credit: Thanks to Tourism and Events Queensland

 There are 11 glamping tents at Castaways.
-Each tent comes with a queen bed or two sets of bunk beds, a private ensuite, a small deck with outdoor furniture and access to the communal kitchen.
-The kitchen has a fridge, BBQ, utensils, tea and coffee making facilities, a seating area and a fire pit.
+Each tent comes with a queen bed or two sets of bunk beds, a private ensuite, a small deck with outdoor furniture, and access to the communal kitchen.
+The kitchen has a fridge, BBQ, utensils, tea and coffee-making facilities, a seating area, and a fire pit.

 Getting to Moreton Island